The Nappy Lady is here to guide you through one of the trickiest decisions for new parents: cloth nappies or disposables?

-However each nappy style has its own very unique benefit that makes it different to the other ones available.
-Obviously nappy designs will also vary between brands so this is a very basic overview of the main 4 styles.
+However, each nappy style has its own unique benefit that makes it different to the other ones available.
+Obviously, nappy designs will also vary between brands so this is a very basic overview of the four main styles.

 Pre-folds – The Basic Nappy

 Pre-folds are like an upgraded flat nappy.
 They are a great money saving option as they are quite a bit cheaper than some of the more hi-tech nappies available today, but they make a great new-born nappy.
 I tend to suggest that parents using pre-folds need to use specific covers designed to go over pre-folds.
 If you have a skinny legged baby like my boy was, you may also like to get a cover that has a leg gusset on it for extra containment.
 The better covers will cost a bit more, but I found it well worth the extra expense.

 Fitted Nappies are where the nappy is fitted (elasticised around the legs and waist) and the wrap is separate providing two leak guards giving excellent poop containment.
 They were one of my favourites for our skinny mini son as we had less leakage with this style in the early days.
 They are a really absorbent nappy, so they also make a great night nappy option.

 A pocket nappy is where the nappy has a pocket in the back or the front of the nappy where you add and remove the absorbency from inside the pocket.
 The pocket nappy is a great day nappy because once all the pieces are together they are like a one piece to put on.
 The biggest benefit of the pocket nappy is its ability to dry so quickly because they are generally made from synthetic fabrics and all of the fabrics pull out of the nappy to dry faster.

 All in Ones - Convenience